jpratts/GCP-TfL-Database-and-Dashboard/README.md

 - Pub/Sub topic: Is used to trigger the Cloud Function which is what holds the extraction Python script.
 - Cloud Function: Contains a Python script that pulls data from API and writes it to Big Query.
 - Big Query: GCPs Data Warehouse offering.
 Queried using SQL and fed with data daily from the Cloud function.
-- Data Studio: Dashboard of results weekly updated, linked to the BigQuery tables.
+- Data Studio: Dashboard of TfL usage and predictions, updated daily.
 - Big Query ML: Allows for the execution of ML models in standard SQL queries.
 We will use this to make some basic predictions on bicycle usage.

 --------------------